pokryfka/aws-xray-sdk-swift/README.md

 Functional beta.

+At the moment the SDK does not support sampling rules, tracing can be either enabled or disabled (issue [57](https://github.com/pokryfka/aws-xray-sdk-swift/issues/57)).

 AWS X-Ray SDK for Swift follows [SemVer](https://semver.org).
 Until version 1.0.0 breaking changes may be introduced on minor version number changes.

 ## Documentation